-Genitourinary Tract
+Genitourinary tract

 The urinary tract is made up of two kidneys, two ureters, the bladder, and a urethra.
 The kidneys are primarily responsible for the removal of waste substances from the blood and for fluid and electrolyte regulation.
 The urine that is produced by the kidneys travels down the ureters where it is stored in the bladder and released from the body through the urethra.
-Depending upon the location and nature of the medical conditions, a urinary tract diversion may be created at almost any level of the urinary system.
+Depending upon the location and nature of the medical condition, a urinary tract diversion may be created at almost any level of the urinary system.
 The color of urine can vary depending upon a wide variety of reasons.
-The effect of food and medication must be considered before deciding that the color is abnormal.
-Urine from a urostomy is often amber yellow colored, but may be colorless if very dilute, dark yellow if very concentrated, pink or reddish color if blood is present after surgery; these are a few possibilities.
-Consult your physician or ET Nurse for additional information.
+Food and medication can cause the color to be abnormal.
+Urine from a urostomy is often amber-yellow colored, but may be colorless if very diluted, dark yellow if very concentrated, or a pink or reddish color if blood is present after surgery.
+These are a few possibilities.
+Always talk to your physician or stoma care specialist if you have questions about the color of your child's urine.